Edward II: Piers Gaveston and sexuality

 The contemporary evidence supporting their homosexual relationship comes primarily from an anonymous chronicler in the 1320s who described how Edward "felt such love" for Gaveston that "he entered into a covenant of constancy, and bound himself with him before all other mortals with a bond of indissoluble love, firmly drawn up and fastened with a knot."
 The first specific suggestion that Edward engaged in sex with men was recorded in 1334, when Adam Orleton, the Bishop of Winchester, was accused of having stated in 1326 that Edward was a "sodomite", although Orleton defended himself by arguing that he had meant that Edward's adviser, Hugh Despenser the Younger, was a sodomite, rather than the late king.
 The Meaux Chronicle from the 1390s simply notes that Edward gave himself "too much to the vice of sodomy".

 Alternatively, Edward and Gaveston may have simply been friends with a close working relationship.
 Contemporary chronicler comments are vaguely worded; Orleton's allegations were at least in part politically motivated, and are very similar to the highly politicised sodomy allegations made against Pope Boniface VIII and the Knights Templar in 1303 and 1308, respectively.
 Later accounts by chroniclers of Edward's activities may trace back to Orleton's original allegations, and were certainly adversely coloured by the events at the end of Edward's reign.
 Such historians as Michael Prestwich and Seymour Phillips have argued that the public nature of the English royal court would have made it unlikely that any homosexual affairs would have remained discreet; neither the contemporary Church, Edward's father nor his father-in-law appear to have made any adverse comments about Edward's sexual behaviour.
+(Note: Prestwich changed his mind about Edward's sexuality.
+In 1997 he wrote that Edward's relationship with Gaveston "was almost certainly of a homosexual character", and in 2003 that Edward and Gaveston had entered into a bond of adoptive brotherhood, but with a "sexual element", but in 2006 he argued that Edward was strictly heterosexual.)